 - evidence of compartment syndrome

 Children and adolescents with minimally displaced fractures are usually managed with a sling or shoulder immobiliser.
-Gentle pendulum exercise is started between weeks 2 to 4 post injury and active range of movement at 4 to 6 weeks.
-We would expect near to normal function by 2 months.
+Gentle pendulum exercise is started between weeks 2 and 4 post-injury, and active range of movement is started at 4 and 6 weeks.
+We would expect normal function in 2 months.

 Significantly displaced fractures in children 12 and under should be treated with a U-slab, sling and swathe.